Creamy and comforting recipe for the famous Irish potato and cabbage dish or Colcannon.

 Instructions

-- In the meantime finely slice the cabbage and finely chop the onion.
-Heat one tablespoon butter in a large pan and cook the onion until translucent, about 3 minutes.
-Add the cabbage, stir well and cook for about 10 minutes or until tender and slightly golden.
-Stir often while the cabbage cooks.
+- Cook cabbage: Heat one tablespoon of butter and cook the onion until translucent, about 3 minutes.
+Add the cabbage, stir well, and cook for about 10 minutes or until tender and slightly golden.
+Stir often while the cabbage cooks.1 tablespoon butter

-- Mash the potatoes adding cream and 2 tablespoons butter.
+- Mash the potatoes, adding cream and 2 tablespoons of butter.
 Add salt and pepper to taste.
-Fold in the cabbage, 2 thinly sliced spring onions, and the shredded cheddar.
-Place the colcannon in a serving bowl.
+Fold in the cabbage, 2 of the sliced scallions, shredded cheddar, and most of the chives.
+Transfer the colcannon to a serving bowl.2 tablespoons butter + fine sea salt and freshly ground black pepper + 2 scallions + most of the chives + ½ cup cheddar / 50 g

-- Add the remaining tablespoon butter, in smaller knobs, on top of the cabbage and let melt.
+- Serve colcannon: Place the remaining butter, in smaller knobs, on top of the mash and let it melt.
+Sprinkle with the reserved scallions and chives.
+Serve immediately.1 tablespoon butter

 Notes